janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply
 ```
-* Go to `EC2 dashboard` and select the `EC2 Instance.`
+* Go to `EC2 Dashboard` and select the `EC2 Instance.`
 * Then select `storage` and see that the new volume is attached.

-Once Done, Use the `terraform destroy` command to clean the infrastructure used in this lab, remove the directory using rm -rf
+Once Done, Use the `terraform destroy` command to clean the infrastructure used in this lab.
 ```
 terraform destroy -auto-approve
 ```
-Note: Ensure to crosscheck in the Management Console whether all the resources are destroyed or not or else it will charge you.
+**Note:** Ensure to crosscheck that all the resources are destroyed or else it will charge you.

+Remove the directory and Zip file using `rm -rf`
 ```
 cd ..
 rm -rf lab_10_vpc